 Today, PaaS vendors take even more responsibility offering solutions for team collaboration, tools for streamlining deployment, services on configuration and resource management.

-With these core areas handed over to PaaS providers, other business processes in the financial sector like budget planning, credit risk management, payments processing, billings, client service are going to be delegated as well.
+With these core areas handed over to PaaS providers, other business processes in the financial sector like budget planning, credit risk management, payments processing, billings, and client service are going to be delegated as well.

 The major benefits of using PaaS in the FinTech: